gatsbyjs/gatsby/docs/contributing/setting-up-your-local-dev-environment.md

 title: Setting Up Your Local Dev Environment
 ---

+This page outlines how to get set up to contribute to Gatsby core and its ecosystem.
+For instructions on working with docs, visit the [docs contributions](/contributing/docs-contributions/) page.
+For blog and website setup instructions, visit the [blog and website contributions](/contributing/blog-and-website-contributions/) page.

-Gatsby uses a "monorepo" pattern to manage its many dependencies and relies on [Lerna](https://lernajs.io/) and [Yarn](https://yarnpkg.com/en/) to configure the repository for both active development and documentation infrastructure changes.
+> Gatsby uses a "monorepo" pattern to manage its many dependencies and relies on
+> [Lerna](https://lernajs.io/) and [Yarn](https://yarnpkg.com/en/) to configure the repository for both active development and documentation infrastructure changes.

 ## Using Yarn